 Fellowships & Events

 - Andriy Sheptyts’kyi Senior Fellowship for outstanding international scholars in the fields of public ethics, religion and politics

 - Junior Fellowships for scholars from Ukraine in history and the social sciences

 - Short-term Solidarity Fellowships for notable scholars from Ukraine whose work has been disrupted by war

 - Conferences, workshops, lectures, seminars and public discussions at the IWM and in Ukraine (Please find a list of public events at the IWM here.)

-- Publications, including focal points in Transit and Eurozine
+- Publications, including a focal point in Eurozine and an archive on Transit.

 Project financed by the Temerty Fund at KBF Canada.